fusesource/jbosstools-fuse-extras/jboss-fuse-sap-tool-suite/uitests/README.md

 ## Executing tests from command line

+The UI smoke tests are enabled by default.
+You can also execute other test suite by specifying

+    -DtestUIClass=AllTests

-The UI tests are disabled by default.
-To enable them you need to set
+To disable UI tests you need to set

-    -DskipUITests=false
+    -DskipUITests=true

 It is also recommended to ignore local artifacts